kevin931/CytofDR/README.md

 However, if you would like to use the original implementation from [here](https://github.com/lvdmaaten/bhtsne), pull the GitHub repositopry and place it as a subdirectory of this project and call it "bhtsne".
 Compuile the C++ file as described in the README.

+### MEDist

+This is currently a private python module unpublished, but it is required for DR evaluation.
+Release is planned in the future.
+For access, contact author.

 ## Updates

+### June 26, 2021
+- Added support for Isomap and MDS
+- Added SAUCIE parameter options on the command line.
+- ANNOY is used in place of sklearn's KNN for speed.
+- Changed distance metric in ``metric`` from full pairwise distance to Point Cluster Distance.
+- Neighborhood trustworthiness is removed from ``metric.Metric.run_metrics()`` method
+- Added the ``util`` module for handling utility functions
+- More commandline options added to accomodate new changes.
 ### June 14, 2021
 - Added FlowSome.R and documentation in README.
 - Optimized README layout